Political Activity

 Candidates will cover their own travel expenses, costs of all security and any other associated costs.
 Candidates will pay the rental fee for use of St. Catherine University facilities, as well as costs associated with use of the facility.

-Candidates are allowed to enter residence halls and apartments, with approval, but are limited to only the designated lobby or commons area, beginning no earlier than 10:00am and ending no later than 7:00pm.
+Candidates are allowed to enter residence halls and apartments, with approval.
 Candidates are explicitly prohibited from entering the personal dwelling unit of all residence halls and apartments.
 Candidates must present reasonable and proper identification in order to gain access to campus residential buildings.